3 Factors Affecting Your Money in Retirement

 - Higher phase-outs for traditional and Roth IRAs

-- Standard deductions going up
+- Your standard deductions went up

 Managing your money in retirement is an ongoing challenge.
 By staying informed and aware of the laws and tax hurdles, you can formulate the best strategy for maximizing your income streams in the years to come.